 Every parent wants to know how to get their teen off their smartphone and into their books.
-Teens also report that their number one distraction is their phone.
+Many teens also say that they spend too much time on their phones.
 The internet is full of advice on rules parents should implement to limit cell phone usage.
 Those rules are great, but we have some advice that is better than just implementing rules.
 It’s about becoming the type of parent you always imagined you’d be, about having the type of child you can trust and be proud of.

-Speaking of real things, are you creating real memories with your children?
+Speaking of real things: are you creating real memories with your children?
 Are you doing things and going places with them?
 Keeping your children busy with real life will give them less time and less interest in their phone.
 Doing things as a unit creates harmony and a sense of unity that children need from their parents.
 You don’t need to do anything fancy or expensive, just do something.
-Try roller skating, bowling, cooking something new together, writing a poem, being silly together, playing a board game, etc… And when you do this, put the smart phone away.
-Don’t take pictures to later post on social media.
+Try roller skating, bowling, cooking something new together, writing a poem, being silly together, playing a board game, etc. And when you do this, put the smart phone away.
+Don’t take pictures to post on social media later.
 Do things without telling the world about it.
-Make it about you and your family.
-No one else.
+Make it about you and your family—no one else.

 Lead by Example

 - Cell phones should be put away during homework time.
-Homework takes mindfulness, minimize distractions.
+Homework takes mindfulness, so minimize distractions.

-- Cell phones put away during family time.
+- Cell phones should be put away during family time.

 - Cell phone use should be avoided in the morning.
 Mornings should be occupied with activities that fuel the day such as family time, exercise, and meditation or prayer.

 - Cell phones should be put away at least an hour before bedtime.
 Nighttime must be sacred in preparing the body and mind for rest.
-In addition, a new study showed a direct link between screen time and mental health for teenage nighttime phone users.
+A new study found a direct link between screen time and mental health issues for teenage nighttime phone users.

-Your teenagers need to be reminded that the phone is a distraction that can occupy the mind on things that do not matter in the long run.
+Your teenagers need to be reminded that their phone is a distraction that can preoccupy the mind with matters that do not matter in the long term.

 Parents, lead by example.
-Your children will thank you for it in the long run.
-Don’t be surprised during this process if you find peace of mind too.
+Your children will thank you for it later.
+Don’t be surprised if during this process you find peace of mind, too.